Harsha24112002/Lambda_miniproject/README.md

 > Q

 - Health bars and scores are in the color of respective players.
+- In this mode, if anyone of the player dies he gets revived automatically into the game after sometime(Atleast one should be alive till then), but his score is again put to zero.

 ## About Powerups
 - There are three powerups which fall randomly during the game play